AlexKolokas/PLC-Tag-Based-On-Color/README.md

 # -PLC- TAGGING BASED ON COLOR

-**Tagging Based On Color** is a PLC based industrial application for tagging products based on their color (blue or green).
+**Tagging Based On Color** is a PLC based industrial application for tagging products based on their color (blue or green).Tia portal V15 has been used for the programing.
 Factory i/o has been used for the 3D simulation.
 S7-PLCSIM has been used instead of a real PLC.